-25. By the indulgence of the House, and with the leave of Mr. Speaker, a member may make a personal explanation at the time appointed under Standing Order 14 although there is no question before the House; but no controversial matter may be brought forward nor may debate arise upon the explanation.
-The terms of the proposed statement shall be submitted in full to Mr. Speaker when his leave to make it is sought.
+25. With the leave of Mr Speaker, a member may make a personal explanation at the time appointed under Standing Order 14 although there is no question before the House; but no controversial matter may be brought forward nor may debate arise upon the explanation.
+The terms of the proposed statement shall be submitted in full to Mr Speaker when his leave to make it is sought.